gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 2. Ensure the Deferred Authentication ID was issued to the authenticated Client.
 3. If the Client is a Public Client as defined in [@!RFC6749] and a DPoP proof was associated with the Deferred Authentication ID as specified in (#successful-deferred-code-exchange-response):
    1. Ensure that a DPoP proof is present in the request.
-   2. Validate that the public key in the DPoP proof matches the one previously used.
+   2. Validate that the public key used for the DPoP proof is the same used for the Deferred Token Exchange as defined in(#deferred-code-exchange-request).
 4. If a DPoP proof is provided in the request:
    1. Validate the DPoP token in accordance with [@!RFC9449, section 4.3].
    2. Check if the DPoP proof payload contains the `deferred_auth_id` matching the one sent in the Deferred Authentication ID parameter.